 You’ve two options here – Adjustments and Masking.
 Adjustments let you choose a Noiseless AI setting based on Luminar Neo’s assessment of the image and the amount of noise in the image.

 There are three options – Low, Middle, and High.
-In this case, the tool suggests the Low setting, and I’m happy to roll with it.
+In this case, the tool suggests the Low setting, but I think Middle is more appropriate.

-You’re, of course, free to disregard the suggested setting and choose one that you prefer.
+You’re, of course, free to choose the one that you prefer.
 Plus, there are further adjustment options as well.
 Like even after choosing a setting, you can further fine-tune the results.

 I wanted to see how the results came out before further refinements.

-Clicking the Low tab starts the familiar animation we have seen when operating some other AI tools within Luminar Neo.
+Clicking the Middle tab starts the familiar animation we have seen when operating some other AI tools within Luminar Neo.

 Finally, the process is done.
 It’s difficult to understand how the Noiseless AI performed without a blow-up of the results.
 So here is a side-by-side comparison.